 What makes a good fiction advert?

-Now that you know where to get started, let’s talk about how to make your ads the best they can be.
+Now that you know where to get started, let’s talk about how to make your fiction book advertising the best it can be.
 What makes an ad work well?

 You want something to catch the eye of a potential reader.
 This might be a sale advertising a bargain, a photo of your beautiful cover, or an engaging graphic with information about your book’s publication on it.